View the Academic Calendar

 While beverages will be allowed in classrooms, food will NOT be permitted in these areas or other spaces in the law school.

-Pantries will be closed, and frequently-touched spaces like refrigerators and microwaves will NOT be available.
+Frequently-touched spaces like refrigerators and microwaves will NOT be available.